Chemotherapy, hormone therapy, immunotherapy and biological therapy are all systemic treatment options for breast cancer.

 Chemotherapy drugs are used to kill cancer cells throughout the body.
 They work by disrupting the mechanics of cell division.

-Cancer cells are known to divide and replicate and grow much faster than normal cells and are therefore more susceptible to chemotherapy drugs.
+Cancer cells are known to divide and replicate and grow much faster than normal cells.
+They are therefore more susceptible to chemotherapy drugs.

-They are usually given through an intravenous drip (or, in some cases, tablets by mouth) with the aim of travelling through the bloodstream to reach more distant parts of the body.
+They are usually given through an intravenous drip (or, in some cases, tablets by mouth).
+The aim is that they travel through the bloodstream to reach more distant parts of the body.

 Chemotherapy is normally given in an outpatient clinic, so patients can go home the same day.

 Chemotherapy can be given in different situations, which will vary according to each individual patient’s situation:

 There is the possibility that, before the time of surgery, a few cancer cells may have broken away from the main tumour and spread through the bloodstream to settle in other places such as lymph nodes, bone, liver, brain or lungs.
 These may start growing and cause problems sometimes many years after initial treatment.

 The aims of adjuvant treatment is to kill these hidden cells and reduce the risk of future recurrence.